jose-guilherme93/to-do-list/README.md

 # An to-do-list web application!
-## You can add a task or remove, add a title on it and visualize it in your 'own page'

 ### it is a training about learn React fast, and I study everyday for know more about it.

-Getting Started with Create React App
+You can add a task or remove, add a title on it and visualize it in your 'own page'

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).